Anemone multifida

 Anemone multifida is a species of flowering plant in the buttercup family known by the common names cutleaf anemone, Pacific anemone and globe anemone.
 It is a perennial herb native to northern North America from Alaska to New York and as far south as Arizona and New Mexico.
 It is also known from parts of South America.

 Description

 This is a perennial herb which is quite variable in appearance, especially across varieties.
-It grows from a branching caudex to heights from 10 to 70 centimeters.
+It grows from a branching caudex to heights from 10 to 70 cm.
 The long petioled leaves are covered in a coat of long silky or coarse white hairs.
 Each leaf is divided into many long, pointed lobes, and the lobes are sometimes subdivided.
-Including the petiole a single leaf may be 5 to 20 centimeters long.
+Including the petiole a single leaf may be 5 to 20 cm long.
 The basal leaves are divided two or three times into narrow segments.
 The inflorescence holds one or more flowers.
 The flowers have no petals but four to eight (usually five) petallike sepals which may be nearly any color but typically white.
 They are somewhat hairy, especially on the outer surface.
 The center of the flower contains up to 80 stamens.
 The fruit is an achene that is woolly with long hairs, beaked, and a few millimeters long.